LAMP: Look-Ahead Mixed-Precision Inference of Large Language Models: Numerical experiments

 \section{Numerical experiments}

-In our experiments, we work with the GPT-2 XL model and test it on the OpenWebText\footnote{https://huggingface.co/datasets/Skylion007/openwebtext} dataset.
-On the one hand, the choice of the model is dictated by available computational resources; on the other hand, GPT-2 models possess a rich compositional structure, which is the main structural property we capitalize on.
-Find experiments with other datasets and the GPT-2 small model in Appendix~\ref{appendix:experiments}.

-Our experiments serve as a proof of concept for an adaptive approach to transformer inference: that LAMP evaluation can improve its numerical stability.
-The efficient implementation of LAMP inference tailored to modern hardware and runtime comparisons fall beyond the scope of our article.

-\ifpreprint The code used for the experiments is publicly available.\footnote{https://github.com/sbudzinskiy/LAMP-LLM} \else The code used for the experiments and the raw numerical results are provided in the Supplementary Material. \fi
+\ifpreprint The code used for the experiments is publicly available.\footnote{https://github.com/sbudzinskiy/LAMP-LLM} \else The code used for the experiments and the raw numerical results (including results not reported in the paper) are provided in the Supplementary Material. \fi The computations were carried out on a cloud-based GPU equipped with 80 GB of VRAM and required approximately 60 GPU-hours.